Alterdesk/node-messenger-sdk/README.md

 messageData.chatId = chatId;
 // If the chat is a group chat or a one-to-one chat messageData.isGroup = isChatGroup;
-// Optional auxiliary id for the chat messageData.isAux = isChatAux;
+// Optional flag if chat auxiliary messageData.isAux = isChatAux;
 // Use an alternative API token for this call (optional) messageData.overrideToken = "<OPTIONAL_ALTERNATIVE_API_TOKEN>";